edgedb/edgedb/docs/intro/instances.rst

   $ edgedb instance create my_instance

-This creates a new instance named ``my_instance`` that runs the latest stable version of EdgeDB.
-(EdgeDB itself will be automatically installed if it isn't already.)
+This creates a new instance named ``my_instance`` that runs the latest stable version of Gel.
+(Gel itself will be automatically installed if it isn't already.)
 Alternatively you can specify a specific version with ``--version``.

 .. code-block:: bash

-  $ edgedb instance create my_instance --version 2.1
+  $ edgedb instance create my_instance --version 6.1
   $ edgedb instance create my_instance --version nightly

 We can execute a query against our new instance with ``edgedb query``.
 Specify